If you are building with the Navigation SDK v2 and higher, you can choose from two pricing options:

 Destroying an instance of

 Unlimited trips pricing can be more cost-efficient for applications with any number of monthly users who each complete many trips during a billing period.
-When your account is set to unlimited trips pricing, you will only see one type of usage: "Navigation SDK for Mobile" MAUs.
+If you set your account to unlimited trips pricing, you will only observe one type of usage: "Navigation SDK for Mobile" MAUs.
 This means your monthly charges can be more predictable if you know the number of users you have.

 To see the number of Navigation SDKs MAUs included in the free tier and the cost per Navigation SDKs MAU beyond the free tier, visit the "Navigation SDK - Unlimited Trips" section of our pricing page.